 OLED (Organic Light-Emitting Diode)

-OLED is an emissive TV panel technology made from organic compounds that produce its own light rather than employ a backlight unit.
+OLED is an emissive TV panel technology made from organic compounds that produce its own light rather than employing a backlight unit.
 These are used in TVs, computer, and mobile device displays.
 The key advantage OLED displays offer is an ability to produce a true black.
 Since there is no backlight, no light is produced when an OLED pixel is turned off and no light leakage can occur.
-Additionally, pixels can be individually controlled, so it will eliminate the halo effect (see separate definition).
+Additionally, pixels can be individually controlled, so OLEDs do not suffer from the halo effect (see separate definition).